centralnjdsa-ntc/princetonydsa.github.io/_pages/get-involved.md

 Check out [the chapter linktree](https://linktr.ee/princetonydsa) for our social media and relevant articles.

-The bulk of our work comes from the working groups.
+The bulk of our work comes from the working groups:

 ### Ecosocialist Working Group